kevinolega/minimalchanges/_posts/2019-04-06-minimal-honesty.md

 A greater consequence of this is that the lines between right and wrong are blurred with what's offensive or what's socially acceptable.

-And if we were to always go with what's socially acceptable, I think that you and I know and agree that this does not the practice of applying minimalism in your life.
+And if we were to always go with what's socially acceptable, I think that you and I both know and agree that this does not match the practice of applying minimalism to your life.

 Honesty is.